Pro Tips

 For example:

-A Computer Science applicant deeply involved in hackathons and technical leadership presents a coherent profile.
+A Computer Science applicant that has been active in Hackathons and Technical Leadership will have a coherent profile.